gaut2172/WeightTracker/README.md

 # About the Project
 Weight Tracker is a weight watching mobile application for Android devices.
-It logs daily weights in a list format and notifies the user when they have reached a target weight.
+The user can log daily weights in a list format and notifies the user when they have reached a target weight.
 The app provides a useful list of past records to help the user reach their goal.

 # Motivation
 I have developed this app for people who want to lose weight.
 I